 Student Health and Well-Being

-Tora Taylor-Glover, LCSW, is UNC School of Law’s inaugural embedded counselor from UNC-Chapel Hill’s Counseling and Psychological Services (CAPS).
+Tora Taylor-Glover is a licensed clinical social worker (LCSW) and is UNC School of Law’s inaugural counselor within the embedded counseling program at UNC’s Counseling and Psychological Services (CAPS).
 The CAPS embedded counselor program places counselors within a host academic department, allowing the counselors to learn the unique culture of the program and tailor services to meet the specific needs of the students.

 Campus Health Services